openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 pip install -r <INSTALLDIR>\tools\requirements_tensorflow2.txt
 ```

-### Alternative: Install from the openvino-dev package
+### Alternative: Install from the openvino-dev Package

 You can also use the following command to install the latest package version available in the index:
 ```